carleshf/carleshf.github.io/_posts/2019-06-03-code-4-care-hackathon.md

 ## Classification

-After a brief presentation of our idea and our web application joint to a short demo of firebase notifying our mobile phone the jury started to evaluate the multiple projects.
+After a brief presentation of our idea and our web application, joint to a short demo of firebase notifying our mobile phone, the jury started to evaluate the multiple projects.

 From a total of 6 projects, "TAKE IT!" won the 1st position of the contest!
 Here a prof of it: